YuanruiZJU/SZZ-TSE/README.md

 - Repository for RA-SZZ: https://github.com/danielcalencar/raszzprime

+- the file `labeled_data.zip` is calculated for all the apache projects using b-szz, ag-szz, ma-szz and ra-szz.
+  All the id are the CVS id of the commit.
+The CSV id can be retrieved from the commit message of each commit.

 ## How to run
 * Clone the code to a directory.
 Running our code needs the path of the directory.
 * Modify a line in the file `code/calculation/classification_importance.R`, the line is as follows: